engineerthefuture/unifi-protect-event-backup-api/readme.md

 ## 📋 Overview

-This serverless application provides a comprehensive backup and retrieval system for Unifi Protect alarm events and associated video content.
+This serverless application provides a comprehensive backup, summary, and retrieval system for Unifi Protect alarm events and associated video content.
 When motion detection, intrusion alerts, or other configured events occur in your Unifi Protect system, webhooks are sent to this Lambda function which processes and stores both the event data and downloads the corresponding video files to Amazon S3.
+In addition, a dedicated summary event Lambda processes events from a summary SQS queue to maintain daily event counters and generate summary files for each camera, enabling fast summary queries and analytics.

 ### ⚡ Key Benefits
 - **Zero Infrastructure Management**: Fully serverless AWS architecture